 Where teams get stuck

-EU AI Act compliance sits at the intersection of dense regulation, product decisions, and engineering delivery — and there's rarely one person who owns all three.
-I am that bridge between regulatory obligation and agile engineering, so your team doesn't have to be.
+EU AI Act compliance sits at the intersection of dense regulation, product decisions, and engineering delivery — and there is rarely one person who owns all three.
+I am that bridge between regulatory obligation and agile engineering, so your team does not have to be.

 Nobody owns the answer.
 Product says ask legal, legal says ask product, engineering wants requirements.
-You're losing weeks to internal debate while the deadline moves closer.
+You are losing weeks to internal debate while the deadline moves closer.

 An investor or enterprise buyer asks for your compliance docs.
 Compiling them from Git, notebooks, and Slack means pulling engineers off the road-map for weeks.

 Your EU prospect sent a compliance questionnaire.
-You can't answer half.
-A deal that was 'closing this quarter' is now indefinitely on hold.
+You cannot answer half.
+A deal that was closing this quarter is now indefinitely on hold.

-You've read the memos.
+You have read the memos.
 They explain the law.
-They don't explain how to build human oversight into your product or structure audit logs in your actual tech stack.
+They do not explain how to build human oversight into your product or structure audit logs in your actual tech stack.

 VCs now ask about EU AI Act readiness in due diligence.
 No credible road-map means delayed term sheets or a 15 to 20% valuation discount.